-Marketing Lead lists was always a great way to fill up your pipeline.
+Marketing Lead lists were always a great way to fill up your pipeline.
 Things changed a bit after GDPR.
-If you acquire leads from third party data vendors, they have to take consent to share that information with you.
+If you acquire leads from third-party data vendors, they have to take consent to share that information with you.
 You also will need specific consent to use email addresses on the list, unless they have agreed to have their data transferred to third parties.
-SMARTe provides you GDPR compliant data with custom-built double opt-in company data and customer data lists with verified emails and direct dial phone numbers across 200+ countries.
+SMARTe provides you GDPR compliant data with custom-built double opt-in company data and customer data lists with verified emails and direct-dial phone numbers across 200+ countries.

 If you have been bombarding your prospects with cold prospecting emails and sales pitches, you should stop immediately!
 If you have never contacted the prospect earlier, make sure you have tried to contact them through the phone before emailing them.